kanupriya-ishu/android_projects/README.md

 # android_projects
-This repository contains projects on android.
-These are the android apps that I have made using java.
+This repository contains projects based on android.
+These are the android apps are created using java.